al2f's website / Just another blog in the 'Verse

 GIMP

+Use daily.
 The Swiss Army knife of image editing.
 It can do almost everything; the problem is finding out how.
-Some people love it, some people hate it, I use it for pixel art.
+Some people love it, some people hate it, I used it for pixel art.
 When I need animated pixel art, I choose Pixelorama

 Krita